fhiso/tsc-governance/drafts.md

 Citation Elements: Bindings for RDFa

-:  This standard defines a means by which citation elements may be identified and tagged using RDFa attributes within HTML and XML formatted citations, allowing an application to extract them in a systematic manner.
+:  This document defines a means by which citation elements may be identified and tagged using RDFa attributes within HTML and XML formatted citations, allowing an application to extract them in a systematic manner.